enso-org/enso/docs/libraries/editions.md

 overridden by setting the `ENSO_LIBRARY_PATH` environment variable.
 It may include a list of directories (separated by the system specific path separator);
 the first directory on the list has the highest precedence.

+In particular, if `prefer-local-libraries` is `false`, and the edition does not define a library at all, when trying to resolve such a library, it is reported as not found even if a local version of it exists.
+That is because auto-discovery of local libraries is only done with `prefer-local-libraries` set to `true`.
+In all other cases, the `local` repository overrides should be set explicitly.